-Respiratory Therapy Degree Type
+Respiratory Therapy Degree Type Associate of Science

 Respiratory Therapists are health care specialists who evaluate, test and treat people with breathing disorders.

 They are also a vital member of the hospitals' emergency team, protecting the airway and adjusting life support equipment.